Hero Background

 Use the 60/30/10 rule

-• 60% main surface (often stucco or primary siding).
+• 60% main surface (often stucco or primary siding)

-Maintain a cohesive color palette
+Keep a cohesive palette

-Place materials at natural breaking points
+Change materials at natural breaking points

 6. Maintenance Tips for Mixed Materials